In this study of Jeremiah chapter four, we look at the fact that religion (even reformed religion) brings death.

 The coming judgment is compared to a wind and not the usual gentle breeze that separated the grain from the chaff.
 It is made perfectly clear that this judgment is going to fall upon all of the people.
 We should thank God that He deals with us on an individual basis and we do not get what we as a nation deserve.

-Look!
-He advances like the clouds, his chariots come like a whirlwind, his horses are swifter than eagles.
-Woe to us!
-We are ruined!
+Here he comes, like the clouds, his chariots like the whirlwind, his horses faster than eagles!
+Woe to us, we are doomed!

 God describes the coming judgment on Judah and Jerusalem at the hands of the Babylonians.
 They were known for having a fast moving army and being unstoppable.

-Jerusalem, wash the evil from your heart and be saved.
-How long will you harbor wicked thoughts?
-A voice is announcing from Dan, proclaiming disaster from the hills of Ephraim.
+Wash the evil from your heart, Yerushalayim, so that you can be saved.
+How long will you harbor within yourselves your evil thoughts?
+For a voice is announcing the news from Dan, proclaiming disaster from the hills of Efrayim:

 Even in the face of this coming judgment, God is calling the people to repent.
 He urges them to remember what has happened to the northern kingdom.